Horizon 8 Architecture

 The components of Horizon True SSO are described in the following table.

-Table 15: Components of Horizon True SSO
+Table 14: Components of Horizon True SSO

-Enrollment Server | A server that delivers True SSO functionality by ensuring a user can single-sign-on to a Horizon resource when launched from Omnissa Access, regardless of the authentication method.
-The Enrollment Server is responsible for receiving certificate signing requests from the Connection Server and then passing them to the Certificate Authority to sign.
-True SSO requires Microsoft Certificate Authority services, which it uses to generate unique, short-lived certificates to manage the login process. |
+A server that delivers True SSO functionality by ensuring a user can single-sign-on to a Horizon resource when launched from Omnissa Access, regardless of the authentication method.

-Certificate Authority | Active Directory Certificate Services (AD CS) role running on a Windows server. |
+Active Directory Certificate Services (AD CS) role running on a Windows server.

-Certificate Template | Used for issuing short-lived certificates that are used as part of the SSO process. |
+Used for issuing short-lived certificates that are used as part of the SSO process.

-Load Balancing of Enrollment Servers
+Load balancing of Enrollment Servers

 Two Enrollment Servers were deployed in the environment, and the Connection Servers were configured to communicate with both deployed Enrollment Servers.
 The Enrollment Servers can be configured to communicate with two Certificate Authorities.